ACV1904/Spatial-coursework/README.md

-Exploratory spatial analysis of the Crimes reported dataset from Metropolitan Police
+Exploratory spatial analysis of the Crimes reported dataset from the Metropolitan Police